Campaign of the Month: October 2017

 Mentors are more experienced figures who provide you with guidance, advice, and indirect aid in return for you doing things for them.
 A Mentor is more powerful than an Ally, but generally stays above the fray and treats you as the junior party in the relationship.

 A Mentor has a number of Status dots (or equivalent degree of personal aptitude) equal to (dots in this Background + 1).
-If a Mentor holds multiple types of Status, use the highest one to determine the Mentor’s cost.
+If a Mentor holds multiple types of Status, use their highest Status to determine the Mentor’s cost.

 Mortals can’t buy night-folk as Mentors (unless using one of the below variations of this Background).
 Lesser night-folk (ghouls, hunters, etc.) can’t buy true night-folk as Mentors (unless using one of the below variations of this Background).
 True night-folk (vampires, werewolves, mages, etc.) rarely buy mortals or lesser night-folk as Mentors.